Mister Rogers' Neighborhood season 21: Episode 2 (Mouths and Feelings)

 Rogers makes a tunnel out of a cardboard tube.
 In the Neighborhood of Make-Believe, Lady Aberlin continues her research with the laughing voice in a box.
 Robert Troll believes a little person is in that box.
+Rogers also presents a “Speak and Spell”, a toy that plays sound effects of different farm animals when the strings with the word written on the grip, of the animal attached to the pictures of the different animals are pulled.